Gasparín FC

 Club Deportivo, Social y Cultural Gasparín, also known as «Gasparín F.C.», is a Chilean football club based in the city of El Bosque.
 They currently play at the fourth level of Chilean football, the Third Division A of Chile.

 History

-The club was founded on July 27, 2012 in Santiago of Chile as Nueva Juventud San Ramón in the city of San Ramón.
+The club was founded on July 27, 2012 in Santiago of Chile as Nueva Juventud de San Ramón in the San Ramón commune.

-In the year 2014, the chairman decided to change the club's name to Club Deportivo, Social y Cultural Gasparín.
+In the year 2014, the chairman decided to change the club's name to Club Deportivo, Social y Cultural Gasparín like his LPG company, "Gasparín".

 At that very year, the Gasparín FC got the promotion following a 2-1 win against Pudahuel Barrancas.

 Stadium

 The stadium of Club Deportivo, Social y Cultural Gasparín, is the Stadium Municipal of Lo Blanco.